devaanshG/RoboCup-NZ-Junior-2022/README.md

 In the future, I want to make an improved version with the following features:
  - GPS so the car can navigate to a specific location
+ - Bluetooth/WiFi to pass instructions (such as GPS coordinates)
+ - Smoother robot movement (rather than stopping and turning on the spot)